google/dawn/docs/tint/gen.md

 {
   /* An override for the output file name for the target */ "OutputName": "name",
+  "AdditionalDependencies": {
-  "AdditionalDependencies": [
+    "Internal": [
       /*
-      A list of target patterns that should in added as dependencies to this target.
+        A list of target name patterns that should in added as dependencies to this target.
-      And use the '*' wildcard for a single directory, or '**' as a multi-directory wildcard.
+        You may use the '*' wildcard for a single directory, or '**' as a multi-directory wildcard.
       */
     ],
+    "External": [
+      /*
+        A list of external targets that should in added as dependencies to this target.
+        Must match an external dependency declared in tools/src/cmd/gen/build/externals.json */
+    ]
+  },
 }
 ```